 This leads us to conclude that either VikingVPN is defunct with the original founder leaving in May, leaving only the website active in an act of gross negligence by his replacement(s).
 The other, hopefully unlikely, option is that whomever is behind it now has left the site active on purpose in the hopes of getting the odd sucker to put money in.

 Hence this call: please, do yourself a favor and do not sign up to this service.
-We have a massive list of VPN reviews you can browse and literally any other service will be a better deal than VikingVPN.
+Literally any other service will be a better deal than VikingVPN.
 If you feel an overwhelming need to waste 15 bucks, you’re better off throwing it into the toilet and flushing.
 The swirling greenbacks will give you some momentary amusement, which is more than we got from VikingVPN.